NavyaBoga1109/Feed-Grain-Dynamics-A-Data-Driven-Exploration-of-Production-Consumption-and-Prices/README.md

 - Overview of the tools and techniques used, particularly the use of R programming for its data analysis capabilities.
 - Assessment of model performance and suggestions for further improvements.

-## Authors
-- Navya Boga

-This detailed description provides a comprehensive overview of your project and guides users on how to navigate and utilize the repository effectively.